SashaNasonova/burnSeverity/README.md

 ## Part C
 Script to filter, smooth, vectorize, and save as a geodatabase.
+To run:
-Open main_PartC.py in a code editor (ex.
-Notepad++) Edit lines 48 - 51
+1. Open main_PartC.py in a code editor (ex.
+Notepad++)
+2. Edit lines 48 - 51
-Copy and paste entire script into the Python window in ArcPro/ArcMap
+3. Copy and paste entire script into the Python window in ArcPro/ArcMap and run